hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

                 <!-- Thanks for sending a pull request!
 Please check out our contribution guidelines: -->
 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

-## PR description
+## PR description - start external services before we start plugins

 Reasons:

-- you may wish to query the blockchain using rpc before you start processing
+- you may wish to query the current state of your blockchain using rpc before you start processing new blocks

 - you may wish to register a websocket e.g to listen for blocks currently, you will probably miss one because we start processing before we start the ws service

+To enable this a 'beforeExternalServices' hook was addedd to allow plugins to do things before those services are started.

 Signed-off-by: Antony Denyer <git@antonydenyer.co.uk>